 - Order of the Arrow member in good standing

 - Senior patrol leader, crew president or ship boatswain

 - Maybe included as a member of the unit youth leadership (e.g., PLC) at the discretion of the unit leadership.

 - Appointed 60 days before the unit election to facilitate election procedures and fulfill follow-up duties

-- May continue to coordinate with Ordeal candidates elected during his term as they progress to Brotherhood membership even after his term has expired.
+- May continue to coordinate with Ordeal candidates elected during their term as they progress to Brotherhood membership even after their term has expired.